Do Solar System Panels Make Noise?

 - Inverter fans

 Inverters are about the size of a briefcase and attach to the side of the house.
 They turn DC power into AC power.
-Inverters are designed to be in cooler shaded areas (while solar panels should never be in shade).
+Inverters are designed to be in cooler shaded areas (unlike solar panels which should be in full light and should never be shaded).
 If an inverter has been placed in direct sunlight, or there is a high electricity demand, it may run a fan, which may make some noise.
-Some newer cutting edge inverter designs, such as Delta’s, no longer incorporate fans but instead use innovative heat-sink design for passive cooling instead.
+Some newer cutting edge inverter designs, such as Delta, no longer incorporate fans but instead use an innovative heat-sink design for passive cooling instead.

 - Inverter humming